Prescription Refill Without Insurance — Here's What You'll Actually Pay

 Is this like Hims or GoodRx Care?

 Similar but different.
 Hims uses a subscription model for specific conditions (hair, ED, weight loss).
 GoodRx Care is an on-demand telehealth service for a handful of common conditions.
-Bidwell is specifically built for cash-pay bridge refills of stable chronic meds at a $45 flat rate.
+Bidwell is specifically built for cash-pay bridge refills of stable chronic meds at a cash-pay rate.
 For a full head-to-head, see our Hims vs Bidwell comparison.

 What if I'm uninsured long-term?